neyer/respect/README.md

 2015
 bsd

-quick note: there is a [working implementation on facebook](https://www.facebook.com/respectmatrix).
-The implementation uses the 'drops' app for django which is in the enclosed directory.

 # Motivation
 The respect matrix is a piece of social technology.
 It is designed to help you find people you will enjoy interacting with.
 It's like Page-rank, but it's for people, and the rankings are personalized - there is no "best person" in the respect matrix.

 Think of it as generalizing and extending the notion of "friends of friends."

+There are now two working implementations [one on facebook](https://www.facebook.com/respectmatrix), and [another on twitter](https://twitter.com/RespectMatrix).
+The facebook implementation uses the 'drops' app for django which is in the enclosed directory.
+The twitter one is based on the same code.

 # How it Works